 Amanda has travelled to Italy where she represents Uganda in a high-level policy think-tank surrounding global child-care systems and issues.
 She's had the opportunity to make a difference in her country and has been a voice for many other children like her.
 Today, she continues to encourage others.
 She runs an online platform that uses poetry to tell people the truth about life and the love that God has for them.
 She has also been accepted into an internship with the European Union Delegation in Uganda.
 She will have the opportunity to continue making a difference in her country, spreading joy, and making life better for children.

 The Choir Program

-The African Children’s Choir® program promotes the beauty, dignity and unlimited ability of the African child around the world, being a voice for the millions of suffering children who cannot speak for themselves.
+The African Children’s Choir® program promotes the dignity and unlimited ability of the African child around the world, being a voice for the millions of suffering children who cannot speak for themselves.
 The program provides for the children’s well being and quality education, utilizing the transformative power of music.

 Before being selected to join the Choir, children, generally aged between 7 and 11 attend Music for Life camps.
 These camps are fun and stimulating environments that provide a break from the daily hardships the young children face at home.